adamlwgriffiths/schematics-tree/README.rst

 A central registry is provided which stores Models in a Tree using user provided paths.
 This registry can then be explored and manipulated in real-time.

-A Flask application is included to allow viewing an application's data over HTTP.
+A Flask application is included to allow viewing an application's data over RESTful HTTP and websockets.

 Design